Torres Islands

-The Torres Islands are an island chain in the Torba Province of the country of Vanuatu, and is that country’s the northernmost island group.
+The Torres Islands are an island chain in the Torba Province of the country of Vanuatu, the country’s northernmost island group.
 The chain of islands that make up this micro-archipelago straddles the broader cultural boundary between Island Melanesia and several Polynesian outliers located in the neighbouring Solomon Islands.
 To the island chain’s north is Temotu Province of the Solomon Islands, to its south is Espiritu Santo, and to its southeast are the Banks Islands.
-To the west, beneath the ocean surface, is the deep Torres Trench, which is the subduction zone between the Australian and Pacific plates.
+To the west, beneath the ocean surface, is the deep Torres Trench, which is the subduction zone between the Australian Plate and Pacific Plate.